 Check Out Our Virtual Museum

 The American Academy of Orthopaedic Manual Physical Therapists (AAOMPT) was founded in Rochester, Michigan.
 During the summer of 1991, at the urging of Norwegian manual therapist, Freddy Kaltenborn, a group of manual therapists met at Oakland University to discuss common issues facing manual therapy in the United States.
 This was the first time that leaders of various manual therapy residency programs had come together under one roof.
 Recognizing their common interest in advanced manual therapy in the United States they proceeded to form the AAOMPT.
-The members, Richard Erhard, PT, DC; Joe Farrell, PT, DPT, MS; Kornelia Kulig, PH.D, PT; Michael D. Rogers, PT, OCS; Bjorn Svendsen, DHSc, PT; Stanley V. Paris PT, PhD; Ola Grimsby PT; and Michael Moore PT became the Founding Fellows of the AAOMPT.
+The members, Richard Erhard, PT, DC; Joe Farrell, PT, DPT, MS; Kornelia Kulig, PH.D, PT; Michael D. Rogers, PT, OCS; Bjorn Svendsen, DHSc, PT; Stanley V. Paris PT, PhD; Ola Grimsby PT; and Michael Moore PT became the 8 initial Founding Fellows of the AAOMPT with Carol Jo Tichenor, PT, MA, HFAAOMPT and Trish King, PT, PhD, HFAAOMPT recognized as Founding Fellows in 2019.
 The first officers were: President, Joe Farrell; Vice President, Richard Erhard; Secretary, Michael Moore; Treasurer, Ola Grimsby; and Member-at-Large, Stanley Paris.
 Each has contributed hundreds of hours of their time to help the AAOMPT move forward.

 The AAOMPT has been instrumental in raising the awareness of physical therapists to the contributions of manual therapy to the physical therapy profession and of the contributions of fellowship training in achieving advanced clinical competence.
 The AAOMPT has been active and visible within the APTA and the Orthopedic Section.
 The AAOMPT leadership has also gained the respect of the IFOMPT for its role in forming the Academy- in a country where there are more physical therapists using manual therapy than any other place in the world.
 Continued visibility of the AAOMPT requires the work of many individuals.

 The AAOMPT has been fortunate to have many tremendous leaders with vision to see what the AAOMPT could become in the future.
-The Past Presidents of AAOMPT in order are Joe Farrell, Mike Rogers, Ken Olson, Tim Flynn and Bob Rowe.
+The Past Presidents of AAOMPT in order are Joe Farrell, Mike Rogers, Ken Olson, Tim Flynn, Bob Rowe, and Jim Rivard.
 These individuals in conjunction with our Founding Fellows have placed the AAOMPT on a path that has an incredibly promising future.
 Just as important to the success of the AAOMPT is the leadership provided from among the various AAOMPT committee chairs/members as well as the support of the AAOMPT membership.
 Without these two groups AAOMPT would not have the rich history and culture that draws so many individuals to join AAOMPT.